daymo/scalainthecity/README.md

 ## Taken from ["100 with ZIO Test by Adam Fraser: Scala in the City Conference"](https://www.youtube.com/watch?v=qDFfVinjDPQ)

-### Steps to reproduce: After one or two runs of the program it will stop working with an unspecific error.
+After one or two runs of the program it will stop working with an unspecific error.

+### Steps to reproduce

 1. Run the program.
 2. Change parameters in `def run(args: List[String]): ZIO[ZEnv, Nothing, ExitCode]`